 How to stop newborn baby hiccups in 5 easy steps?

 Is a relentless case of hiccups making your baby cranky and fussy?
-Here are our proven techniques on how to stop your baby’s hiccups in their tracks!
+Hiccups in your baby are typical, and useful parenting tips help you to be prepared for situations where your baby is crying.
+Here are our proven techniques on how to stop your newborn baby's hiccups in their tracks!

 How to prevent hiccups in babies?